 Of the 6,804 transit agencies providing public transportation in 2013, 4,583 were non-profit organizations operating demand-response (Paratransit) services, primarily for persons with disabilities and senior citizens.
 (APTA)

-223 million unlinked passenger trips using Paratransit services were recorded in 2013.
-(APTA)
+More than 223 million unlinked passenger trips using Paratransit services are recorded each year, serving tens of millions of riders in the United States alone.

 68,559 vehicles were available for typical peak Paratransit services in 2013, forming the largest fleet of vehicles in all public transportation modes.
 (APTA)